liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 You may have noticed something appears to be missing from the staging process discussed above.
 In particular, you might be asking the question, "How do I reject changes?"
-Starting with Liferay 6.1, Staging is integrated with Liferay's Workflow engine.
+Staging is integrated with Liferay's Workflow engine.
 To have a review process for staged pages, you need to make sure you have a workflow engine configured and you have staging set up in the workflow.
 To do this, select the workflow definition desired for page revisions in the Workflow Configuration.

 When using a workflow, clicking *Submit for Publication* submits the staged pages into the workflow.
 Once all necessary approvals have been completed, the